trembel/BLELog/README.md

 # BLELog

-Philipp Schilk, 2022
+Copyright (C) 2024 Philipp Schilk

 PBL, ETH Zuerich

+Released under the MIT License.
+See accompanying LICENSE file.

 ---

-A (hopefully) robust BLE Datalogger, that receives, decodes, stores and displays characteristic data.
+A simple python BLE data logger which receives, decodes, stores, and plots characteristic data in real time, that has proven quite convenient and flexible.

-Based on the [bleak](https://github.com/hbldh/bleak) cross-platform Bluetooth backend.
+Based on the [bleak](https://github.com/hbldh/bleak) cross-platform Bluetooth library.

 # Installation:

-BLELog works under Linux and Windows, but is much more stable under Linux (due to driver/backend differences).
+BLELog works under Linux and Windows, but tends to be more stable under Linux (due to driver/backend differences).
-If *at all* possible, use Linux.
+If possible, use Linux.

 __WSL will not work.__

 MacOS is not yet supported.
 While technically possible, it would require major work as device addresses are handled differently.

 Tested under Python 3.9.7.

-Other (especially later) versions will likely work, but are not guaranteed.
+Later versions will likely work.

 ## Linux: